What Is GPT? GPT-3, GPT-4, and More Explained

 GPT-1

 GPT-1 is the first version of OpenAI’s language model.
 It followed Google’s 2017 paper Attention is All You Need, in which researchers introduced the first general transformer model.
-Google’s revolutionary transformer model serves as the framework for Google Search, Google Translate, autocomplete, and all large language models (LLMs), including Bard and Chat-GPT.
+Google’s revolutionary transformer model serves as the framework for Google Search, Google Translate, autocomplete, and all large language models (LLMs), including Gemini and Chat-GPT.

 GPT-2